Beliefs > Denominations > United Church of Christ

 The United Church of Christ

-The latter part of the 19th century brought a large number of German‑Russian immigrants to the Northwest.
+The latter part of the 19th century saw a significant influx of German-Russian immigrants to the Northwest.
 They were descendants of German colonists who had been invited by Catherine the Great, Empress of Russia, 1762‑1796, to find refuge in the fertile valleys of the Volga River.
-They were guaranteed the retention of their mother tongue, their religion and customs.
-About 100 years later this guarantee was ignored with the result that great numbers escaped to America where they found new homes in Iowa, the Dakotas, Nebraska, Colorado, and the Pacific Northwest.
+They were guaranteed the retention of their mother tongue, religion, and customs.
+About 100 years later, this guarantee was broken, and great numbers escaped to America, where they found new homes in Iowa, the Dakotas, Nebraska, Colorado, and the Pacific Northwest.

-What was known as the Brotherhood played, and still plays, an important role in the religious life of German‑Russian immigrants.
-This Movement had its origin in Russia where it thrived as a revolt against a dead, cold faith.
-Among German‑Russian immigrants seeking to establish themselves in a new land the Brotherhood did much to preserve traditional practices and served to unite the German‑Russians in a strong bond of common feeling and faith.
-Sometimes the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized, and gave direction to their development.
+What was known as the Brotherhood played, and still plays, a significant role in the religious life of German-Russian immigrants.
+This Movement originated in Russia, where it thrived as a revolt against a dead, cold faith.
+Among German-Russian immigrants seeking to establish themselves in a new land, the Brotherhood played a significant role in preserving traditional practices and fostering a strong bond of common feeling and faith among German Russians.
+Sometimes, the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized and directed their development.

-Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed are affiliated with conferences of the United Church of Christ.
-Many of these churches, while still holding fast to an emphasis on a deep personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination of which they are a part.
+Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed, are affiliated with conferences of the United Church of Christ.
+Many of these churches, while maintaining a focus on a deeply personal religious experience, are embracing current forms of religious expression and assuming their rightful place within the denomination to which they belong.

-What was known as the Brotherhood played, and still plays, an important role in the religious life of German‑Russian immigrants.
-This Movement had its origin in Russia where it thrived as a revolt against a dead, cold faith.
-Among German‑Russian immigrants seeking to establish themselves in a new land the Brotherhood did much to preserve traditional practices and served to unite the German‑Russians in a strong bond of common feeling and faith.
-Sometimes the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized, and gave direction to their development.
+What was known as the Brotherhood played, and still plays, a significant role in the religious life of German-Russian immigrants.
+This Movement originated in Russia, where it thrived as a revolt against a dead, cold faith.
+Among German-Russian immigrants seeking to establish themselves in a new land, the Brotherhood played a significant role in preserving traditional practices and fostering a strong bond of common feeling and faith among German Russians.
+Sometimes, the Brotherhood existed apart from the church, but almost without exception, members of the Brotherhood provided the nucleus about which new congregations were organized and directed their development.

-Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed are affiliated with conferences of the United Church of Christ.
-Many of these churches, while still holding fast to an emphasis on a deep personal religious experience, are accepting current forms of religious expression and taking their rightful place in the denomination of which they are a part.
+Today, German‑Russian churches, both Congregational Christian and Evangelical and Reformed, are affiliated with conferences of the United Church of Christ.
+Many of these churches, while maintaining a focus on a deeply personal religious experience, are embracing current forms of religious expression and assuming their rightful place within the denomination to which they belong.

 "Lasz mich bei Zeit mein Haus bestellen, |